Easy Dill Pickle Recipe for Canning

 - Apple Pie Filling

-If you love this easy dill pickle recipe for canning, please give it a five star review and help me share it on Facebook or Pinterest!
+If you love this easy dill pickle recipe for canning, please give it a five-star rating by clicking the stars below!
+Help me share it on Facebook or Pinterest so that others can enjoy it too.

 Ingredients